Objective: Trek to Everest Base Camp, Himalayas, Nepal

 Elevation Gain: -603’/184 m from EBC to Gorak Shep

 While leaving the block houses of Lobuche, we cross a stream and some marshy bits.
-The team gradually ascends next to the Khumbu Glacier up to the remote outpost of Gorak Shep, which is situated on a frozen dirt-covered lakebed wedged between the Khumbu Glacier to the east and Changri Glacier to the west.
-Khumbu Glacier is covered with dirt, but there are still some pockets of seafoam green glacial ponds.
+The team gradually ascends next to the Khumbu Glacier up to the remote outpost of Gorak Shep.
+It is on a frozen lakebed between Khumbu Glacier to the east and Changri Glacier to the west.
+Aa layer of dirt covers Khumbu Glacier, but there are still some pockets of seafoam green glacial ponds.

 After Gorak Shep, the team traverses the level and soft lakebed.
-The path ascends to where the sharp seracs of the Khumbu Glacier are visible, and then it descends into the boulder-strewn moraine and turns toward Everest Base Camp.
+The trail climbs up so that you can observe the sharp seracs (pinnacles) of the Khumbu Glacier to the right.
+The path then severely descends into a boulder field and turns toward Everest Base Camp.

-Soak it all in, look for the world’s tallest mountain behind the clouds, and spot the yellow tents of the hundreds of climbers located on the Khumbu Icefall.
-The real base camp is further ahead because the summiters can’t risk getting sick through contact with us.
-Incredibly, they have been waiting two months for a narrow weather window.
-During our trek, tragedy strikes again with 11 dead due to challenging weather, a fatal traffic jam, and lack of experience in the “death zone” above 26,000′.
+Explore the camp and look for Everest behind the clouds.
+Spot the yellow tents of the hundreds of climbers located on the Khumbu Icefall.
+The real base camp is further ahead because the summit seekers cannot risk getting sick through contact with us.
+They have been waiting months for a suitable weather window.

 I pay my respects to Sagarmatha, the Sherpa guides, porters, and explorers through the ages.
 We turn back and return to Gorak Shep for the night.